-Grenell stepping down as ambassador to Germany following DNI stint, reports say
+Grenell stepping down as ambassador to Germany following DNI stint

-Richard Grenell will reportedly not be returning to his role as the U.S. ambassador to Germany, according to information obtained by the German Press Agency and published in German news outlet Die Welt.
+Richard Grenell will not be returning to his role as the U.S. ambassador to Germany, Fox News confirmed Sunday.

 Grenell, who was nominated in September 2017 to be U.S. ambassador to Germany, was called back to Washington earlier this year to serve as acting Director of National Intelligence to replace Joseph Maguire, who was also serving in a temporary role as head of U.S. intelligence.

-Grenell’s time as acting DNI is coming to an end as the Senate voted last week to confirm Rep. John Ratcliffe, R-Texas, to become the permanent head of U.S. intelligence despite numerous objections from Democrats that he was appointed less for his experience and more for his loyalty to President Trump.
+Grenell’s time as acting DNI was coming to an end as the Senate voted last week to confirm Rep. John Ratcliffe, R-Texas, to become the permanent head of U.S. intelligence despite numerous objections from Democrats that he was appointed less for his experience and more for his loyalty to President Trump.

 SENATE CONFIRMS RATCLIFFE AS NEXT DIRECTOR OF NATIONAL INTELLIGENCE

-It was reported back in March that Grenell had informed the White House that he did not wish to return to Berlin following his stint as acting DNI, but no official word has so far come from either the White House or the U.S. embassy in Germany.
+It was reported back in March that Grenell had informed the White House that he did not wish to return to Berlin following his stint as acting DNI.

+German news outlet Die Welt was the first to report Grenell’s departure.

 During his short stint as acting DNI, Grenell made a number of big moves, including declassifying information about Obama administration officials who were behind the “unmasking” of Trump’s former National Security Adviser Michael Flynn.